Appalachian State vs. Marshall NCAA Football Odds, Plays and Insights | September 23, 2021

 Marshall Stats and Trends

-- Marshall's games this season have hit the over on all three set point totals.
+- Marshall's games this year have gone over the total in three out of three opportunities.

-- Marshall is 1-2 against the spread and 2-1 overall in games when it puts up more than 22.0 points.
+- When Marshall records more than 18.0 points, it is 1-2 against the spread and 2-1 overall.

-- When Marshall churns out more than 378.0 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Marshall piles up more than 349.0 yards, the team is 1-2 against the spread and 2-1 overall.

-- This season the Thundering Herd have turned the ball over six times, four more than the Mountaineers' takeaways (2).
+- The Thundering Herd have turned the ball over nine times this season, five more turnovers than the Mountaineers have forced (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.